mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 but it also allows for cross-training should one type of pilot be required to fill the role of the other.
-Inter-career competition between the two specialisations is common with starship pilots lording it over the ‘subordinate’ small

-craft pilots, who in turn denigrate their alleged superiors by pointing out that flying an ‘oversized brick’ lacks the skill or panache required of ‘real pilots’ like themselves.
+Inter-career competition between the two specialisations is common with starship pilots lording it over the ‘subordinate' small craft pilots, who in turn denigrate their alleged superiors by pointing out that flying an ‘oversized brick' lacks the skill or panache required of ‘real pilots' like themselves.
-Common parlance refers to starship pilots as ‘space truckers’ with small craft pilots as ‘flyboys’ (or ‘flygirls’ as the case may be).
+Common parlance refers to starship pilots as ‘space truckers' with small craft pilots as ‘flyboys' (or ‘flygirls' as the case may be).

 Pilot (spacecraft) uses many of the same skills